Panasonic LX10 vs Sony A7R II

 It is notable that the A7R II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX10 does not feature such a mic input.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7R II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the LX10 and A7R II can be found, respectively, in the Panasonic LX10 Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is the Panasonic LX10 better than the Sony A7R II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.